CryptoWeb3DAO/FreePeopleDAO/README.md

 flow rate 74.51%；

-Binance & OK to hold the same for the other time 67.33%；
+At present, it has been launched on more than 30 exchanges around the world，Binance & OK to hold the same for the other time 67.33%；

 Blockchain merges with Web3.0